-Measures the child’s cognitive abilities, attention, working memory, reasoning abilities in addition to academic achievement in math, reading, and writing.
+Psychoeducational Assessments measure the child’s cognition, attention, working memory, reasoning, and academic achievement in math, reading, and writing.